 “The Satan Pit” is Rose’s (Billie Piper) best character study in Series 2, much like “The Age Of Steel” was for Mickey, serving as an excellent example of how Rose is the heart of the TARDIS team for the first two series of the show.
 While the Doctor is preoccupied with solving the ever-growing mystery of Krop Tor, Rose is continually disturbed by the idea that humans on the base rely on alien slave labor in the future.
 Not only is her basic human decency perturbed by the values dissonance of the distant future, but it’s been an established part of her character since her second episode that she feels an affinity towards neglected, underpaid, working-class people, and she will reach out to them and try to befriend them whenever she can.
 So she checks in on the Ood several times in “The Impossible Planet”, when no one else does, and tries to make sure they’re being treated well.
 Pretty soon, the Doctor and Rose are trapped in the distant future for the rest of their lives, ensuring she will never see her friends, her family, or her home world ever again.
 She honestly doesn’t know how to process that, but she also accepts the consequences of where her dangerous choices have led her instead of letting the Doctor infantilize her by shouldering all the blame herself, which is something I’ve always liked about Rose.
 Despite her own fears and uncertainty about the future, she shows the Doctor plenty of sympathy about losing his home and his best friend.
 There’s a rather telling scene where Ten and Rose discuss their options: Rose is able to resign herself to the idea of settling down in the future and starting a new life with a job and a mortgage, so long as the Doctor is with her, while Ten is genuinely mortified by the idea.
 “The Power Of Three” confirms that the Doctor would consider that to be a torturous way to spend his immortal life; as much as he respects his friends’ mundane, daily rituals, he would never want to live like them.

 It’s interesting: as much as Series 2 loves to flaunt the Doctor and Rose’s close bond, their unspoken relationship, nearly every episode also deconstructs it and demonstrates how they’re ultimately incompatible in the long run.
 Not just because time lords live longer than humans, but also because of core differences in their personalities.
 The only ones in denial about how they’re not gonna last are Ten and Rose themselves.
-In any case, the Doctor and Rose are separated, unable to help each other, for most of the two-parter, which means Rose has to stand on her own in “The Satan Pit”.
+In any case, the Doctor and Rose are separated, unable to help each other, for most of this two-parter, which means Rose has to stand on her own in “The Satan Pit”.
 With the Doctor detained, Rose becomes the de-facto leader of the survivors and holds down the fort herself.
 I always love seeing the companions step up and use the skills and knowledge they’ve gained from their TARDIS travels to become heroes in their own right (like Martha in “Human Nature“, or Clara in “Flatline”), and if there’s one thing Rose has learned in the last two seasons from the Doctor, it’s how to be a good leader during a crisis.
 Rose focuses on keeping everyone together, keeping them calm and thinking rationally, and keeping up the team’s morale.
-She keeps them from shooting their own, she delegates tasks depending on the crew members’ skills and plays to their strengths, and she pools their resources wisely.
+She keeps them from shooting their own, she delegates tasks depending on the crew members’ skillsets and plays to their strengths, and she pools their resources wisely.
 Finally, she gets to deliver the killing blow to the villain of the week herself.
 Becoming a goddess and destroying the Dalek fleet is easily Rose’s most badass accomplishment, but shooting the freaking devil into a black hole to die, partly to make him shut up, is also a close second.
 Between almost losing her home-world for good, having her heart broken when she thought the Doctor died, and nearly being sucked into a black hole to die during the climax, you will feel for Rose throughout “The Satan Pit”, and I’m really proud of her for how she handled her adversity in this two-parter.

 The base under siege story is a pretty classic staple of Doctor Who adventures; in NuWho alone, there’s a bevy of them.
 “The Impossible Planet” is one of the better examples because the cast of characters we spend two episodes with aren’t just a group of a generic, interchangeable red-shirts; they’re likable, charismatic people with a decent amount of development.
 They’ve all formed a bond with each other out of necessity from spending months in isolation, turning to each other for companionship and amusement, and they have a healthy amount of respect for the chain of command.
 You actually feel something when these people die, like Mr. Jefferson’s somber death scene in the vents (choosing to die on his own terms before he can be killed by the Ood), or Scooti’s horrific fate of being sucked out in the vacuum of space to choke.
 The man in the charge of the base is Captain Zack, who is a refreshingly level-headed authority figure by this series’ standards.
 Zack is often very cross and stressed out from trying to keep the crew safe and trying to keep the base running smoothly, since the Captain’s position was never meant to be his in the first place.
 He’s simply doing his duty and filling in for the previous captain after he died, so he’s prone to a lot of self-doubt and self-deprecation throughout this two-parter.
 During the attack of the Ood, Zack is trapped in his quarters, acting as mission control for the rest of the crew as he tries to get them all to safety, and it always hits him extremely hard when he loses a good man or a good woman.
 The head of security on the base is Mr. John Jefferson, a gruff, grizzled war veteran.
 Jefferson is a sardonic man and he can be very stubborn, but he’s also efficient, brave, and self-sacrificing, and that line from the Beast, about some sort of ugly relationship drama that went down between him and his ex-wife, is one of many intriguing mysteries in this two-parter that will never be answered.